xiasong0501/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Xia Song is a MSc student in Nangyang Technological University, expected to graduate in May 2022.
-His research interests include Computer Vision, Robust AI and Data Analysis.
-He has participated in projects about "Analysis of Chinese People's Online Preference" and "Adversarial Attack in AI", where he published two conference papers and one journal paper in IEEE.
-Now, he is conducting a project about "Certified Defense And Robust AI" under the supervisor of Prof. Yap kim Hui in Nangyang Technological University.
+I am a MSc student advised by Porf.
+Yap Kim Hui in Electronic and Electrical Engineering at Nanyang Technological University.
+My expected graduation time is in May 2022.
+My research interests include Trustworthy & Robust AI and Data Analysis.
+Before my graduation study, I participated in projects about "Analysis of Chinese People's Online Preference" and "Adversarial Attack in Deep Learning", where I published two conference papers and one journal paper.

+Now, I am conducting the project about “Trustworthy AI” under the supervision of Prof. Yap Kim Hui, where I try to provide the certified defense for deep learning by statistic method.